Skip to main content

 Your days are busy and you’re juggling lots of things, but when it comes to things you should always make time for, replying to your wedding leads is certainly near the top of the list.
 Want to know why we think you should always find the time?
 Up to 50% of all bookings go to the vendor that responds first, and if you follow up with a couple within 5 minutes, you are 9 times more likely to convert!
 Talk about a way to book more weddings!

 Pro-tip: Everyone needs a refresher sometimes.
-Learn how to literally respond to leads on The Knot and WeddingWire.
+Learn how to respond to leads on The Knot and WeddingWire.

 Don’t forget to proofread your reply